 Answers to the questions below will act as a quick guide, helping you choose the best industrial sinks for your establishment.

 Industrial kitchens are hectic workplaces with lots of heavy utensils.
-The rush in a commercial kitchen can frequently cause clashes of equipment.
+The rush in a commercial kitchen can frequently cause clashes with equipment.
 Also, there is continuous use of hot water and cleaning substances.
 Therefore, commercial sinks are made of robust materials like stainless steel or polyethylene to render them resistant to dents and rust.
 Some portable hand wash sinks can have stainless steel construction but laminate or plastic exterior finish for decorative purposes.

 Even the smallest restaurant kitchen needs at least 2, but most require a minimum of 3.
 Foodservice is a rule-governed and fragile business.
 Therefore, not to operate on a slippery slope, you should have at least a hand wash sink, a 3-compartment sink, and a floor-mounted mop sink according to your needs.